Cora G. Burwell

 Cora Gertrude Burwell (June 25, 1883 – June 20, 1982) was an American astronomical researcher specialized in stellar spectroscopy.
 She was based at Mount Wilson Observatory from 1907 to 1949.
+Burwell compiled several catalogs of Be stars before 1950, and co-authored papers with astronomers Dorrit Hoffleit, Henrietta Hill Swope, Walter Sydney Adams, Milton L. Humason, and Paul W. Merrill.

 Early life

 Cora Gertrude Burwell was born in Massachusetts and raised in Stafford Springs, Connecticut.
 She graduated from Mount Holyoke College in 1906 and was active in Holyoke alumnae activities in the Los Angeles area.

 Career

-In July, 1907, Burwell was appointed to a "human computer" position at Mount Wilson Observatory.
+In July 1907, Burwell was appointed to a "(human) computer" position at Mount Wilson Observatory.
 In 1910, she attended the fourth conference of the International Union for Cooperation in Solar Research, when it was held at Mount Wilson.
+At that event, she and the other women who worked at the observatory served afternoon tea to the women in attendance, including the wives of international visitors Clarence Chant, Alfred Fowler, Arthur Schuster, Herbert Hall Turner, and Nicolae Donici.

-Burwell specialized in stellar spectroscopy.
-She was solo author on some scientific publications, and co-authored several others (some of which she was lead author), with notable collaborators including Dorrit Hoffleit, Henrietta Swope, Walter S. Adams, and Paul W. Merrill.
-With Merrill she compiled several catalogs of Be stars, in 1933, 1943, 1949, and 1950.
-She also helped to tend the Mount Wilson Observatory Library.
+Burwell specialized in stellar spectroscopy at Mount Wilson.
+With Paul W. Merrill she compiled several catalogs of Be-type stars, in 1933, 1943, 1949, and 1950.
+Their work doubled the number of known Be-type stars.
+She also discovered several novae, and helped to tend the Mount Wilson Observatory Library.
 She retired from the observatory in 1949, but continued speaking about astronomy to community groups.
 She also published a book of poetry, Neatly Packed.